 3. Nail polish, spray paint, and solvents will degrade polymer clay.

 For some reason, this polymer clay tip isn’t well known.
 It seems like such a simple solution to use nail polish to accent your polymer clay creations.
 Or use clear nail polish as a glaze.
 Don’t do it.
 Ever.
 Under any circumstances!
 The solvent in nail polish will begin to soften and dissolve your polymer clay, even baked clay, making it sticky and gooey over time.
 The same holds true for most varnishes and paints in spray cans.
 And also paints that are solvent based and require mineral spirits to clean your brushes.
 If you need a spray sealer to coat polymer clay, then you should use PYM II, a polymer clay safe protective coating.
 Read here for more information about polymer clay sealers, including which ones to use and which to avoid.
+(Note: Some brands of nail polish seem to work, most don’t.
+So beware.
+Also, artists oil paints do work on polymer clay but thin coats are best as it takes a long time to dry.)

 4. You can change the texture of polymer clay.